samsuh/2025-learnings/README.md

     Placeholder
 }
 ```
-- Rust does not have null/nil/undefined
+- Rust does not have null/nil/undefined.
+It has a built in enum called "Option" that can be "Some" or "None".